 It’s not uncommon to find white flakes on your shoulder after dying your hair, especially from less-premium dyes.

 Think you might have developed dandruff after dying your hair?
-In this guide, we’ll discuss how the effects of dying your hair could lead to dandruff - and how to treat scalp irritation from dyed hair effectively as possible.
+In this guide, we’ll discuss how the effects of dying your hair could lead to dandruff - and how to treat flaky scalp, dryness, and irritation from dyed hair effectively as possible.

 So, you’ve dyed your hair and noticed a few white or yellowish flakes on your shoulders, car headrest, or office desk.
 (Well, maybe more than a few flakes.)
 If this sounds like you, then you may have a case of the post-hair dye blues, otherwise known as dandruff.

 Dandruff is an extremely common condition that affects the scalp.
 The symptoms of dandruff include mild or severe itchiness, redness, and flaking from the top of the head.

 Dandruff is typically not due to hygiene.
 Instead, it’s related to the overgrowth and flaking off of dead skin cells, which is caused by both genetic and environmental factors.
 The onset of dandruff occurs usually around puberty and tends to drop off by the age of 50.